mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 This might all sound like it would be overwhelming, but how do you feel when someone says "aoy vey" (אוי ואבוי, "Woe") or "très bien" ("very good") in a movie, overwhelmed?
 I don't because I know what this means, there's no effort expended guessing, and if the software carefully tracks the effort expended (through the forgetting curves), it won't detract from the viewing experience.

 ## Interaction During Watching
-I sometimes notice while watching a movie that a phrase is said in English, but I in fact understood the Chinese subtitles.
+I sometimes notice while watching a movie that a phrase is said in English, but I in fact understood the Mandarin subtitles.
 I feel like it would be good to "tag" periods in the movie like this while I'm watching the movie so I could go back and add those sentences as ones I understood when the movie was over.
 The user interface for this would be super simple, you would just press a button near enough to when it happened and then you would be able to scroll through them later and quickly identify the piece of speech near it which you wanted to use to modify your comprehension of.
-This could also work for when you didn't understand a sentence which was spoken in Chinese.
+This could also work for when you didn't understand a sentence which was spoken in Mandarin.

 ## Movie Libraries
 This would take the learning experience to the next level.
 The software would be able to see a large library of movies, and would be able to recommend which movies to watch based on their value to your learning.
 This would of course be done as a secondary stage after you had already selected a collection of movies you were interested in.